olets/command-execution-timer/README.md

 > Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Check the [Issues](https://github.com/olets/git-prompt-kit/issues) to see if your topic has been discussed before or if it is being worked on.
+Check the [Issues](https://github.com/olets/command-execution-timer/issues) to see if your topic has been discussed before or if it is being worked on.
 Discussing in an Issue before opening a Pull Request means future contributors only have to search in one place.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request.

 ## License